Matt Gay

-Matt Gay (born March 15, 1994) is an American football placekicker for the Indianapolis Colts of the National Football League (NFL).
-He played college football at Utah, and was drafted in the fifth round by the Tampa Bay Buccaneers in the 2019 NFL Draft.
+Matt Gay (born March 15, 1994) is an American professional football placekicker for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Utah Utes and was selected by the Tampa Bay Buccaneers in the fifth round of the 2019 NFL draft.
+Gay has also played for the Los Angeles Rams, Indianapolis Colts, and Washington Commanders.

-Early life and high school career
+Early life

-Gay was born on March 15, 1994, to John and Suzy Gay.
-Gay grew up in Orem, Utah, and played both soccer and football at Orem High School, earning first-team honors in both sports.
+Gay was born on March 15, 1994, in Orem, Utah.
+He played soccer and football at Orem High School, earning first-team honors in both sports.
 Gay was the first player from Utah to attend the U-17 USA Men's National Team residency program.
 After graduating in 2012, Gay played two seasons of soccer for the Utah Valley Wolverines.

 College career

-Prior to the 2017 season, Gay transferred to the Utah Utes football team as a walk-on, becoming the school's seventh consensus All-American.
+In 2017, Gay transferred to the Utah Utes football team as a walk-on, becoming the school's seventh consensus All-American.
 He also won the 2017 Lou Groza Award, being the first Ute to win the award as well as being the school's second-ever finalist.
 Gay also won the 2017 Vlade Award.
 That season, he led the nation in field goals and set a new Pac-12 Conference record with 30 field goals.
 In 2018, Gay set school records for consecutive field goals and field goals in a game, receiving first-team All-Pac-12 honors.

 Professional career

 Tampa Bay Buccaneers

-Gay was drafted by the Tampa Bay Buccaneers in the fifth round, 145th overall, of the 2019 NFL Draft.
+Gay was selected by the Tampa Bay Buccaneers in the fifth round (145th overall) of the 2019 NFL draft.

 Gay made his professional debut in the Buccaneers' regular season opener against the San Francisco 49ers.
 He converted two extra points and one field goal in the loss.
-On September 22, 2019, against the New York Giants, Gay missed two field goals, one extra point, and had an extra point blocked.
+Two weeks later against the New York Giants, Gay missed two field goals, an extra point, and had an extra point blocked.

-On September 5, 2020, Gay was waived by the Buccaneers after the team signed veteran Ryan Succop.
+On September 5, 2020, Gay was waived by the Buccaneers.

 Indianapolis Colts

 On September 15, 2020, Gay was signed to the Indianapolis Colts practice squad.
-He was released on November 6, but re-signed to the practice squad the next day.
+In a roster move, he was released on November 6, but was re-signed to the practice squad the next day.